hannahjorich/README-Generator/README.md

 # README Generator

   ## Description
-  > generates a README.md file for any project
+A command-line application that dynamically generates a README.md from a user's input.
+The application will be invoked with the following command:

   ## Table of Contents
   - [Installation](#installation)